 Navigating the World of AI Teaching Tools: Where Do You Start?

 AI teaching tools are everywhere, and while they promise to make your life easier, the sheer number of options can feel overwhelming.
 How do you know which ones are worth your time?
-Which will actually save you hours, engage your students, or help personalize learning without requiring a PhD in tech?

 To help you cut through the noise, here are some tips to guide you, and a few tool suggestions to get you started: